 In terms of most industry’s worst performing months, we also found that the second quarter of 2008 were the worst months in terms of number of Charged Off Loans.
 As the graph below shows, although there was a considerable discrepancy amongst the number of loans that were Charged Off across industries, almost all of them experienced their highest Charged Off loans, throughout May to September of 2008 – a factor that is contingent, given that those were defined as the “peak” months of the Great Recession.
 Similarly, it was also interesting to note that prior to their eventual recovery almost all industries shown in the graph below, had a reoccurring spike in their number of Charged Off loans, which consequently indicates that for future recessions industries should almost always expect a subsequent drop after the initial “crash” prior to an eventual recovery.

 Another important factor that was considered when analyzing SBA loan performance throughout the Great Recession was how this performance was impacted when taking into consideration whether the loan was issued to a A franchise is when a business (franchisor) allows a party (franchisee) to acquire its know-how, procedures, processes, trademarks, intellectual property, use of its business model, brand and rights to sell its products and services.
-The franchisee signs a contract (franchise agreement) with the franchisor to acquire the franchise and generally has a territory granted to operate…. or a non-franchised business.
+The franchisee signs a contract (franchise agreement) with the franchisor to acquire the franchise and generally has a territory granted to operate.
+What is a Franchise?… More or a non-franchised business.
 As the charts below show, the loan Charged Off rates across non-franchised businesses were much more equally distributed across industries, than those within the franchise industry.

 It is interesting to note that industry’s with extremely high Charged Off loans, such as the Food and Beverage industry, had a much stronger performance when the business was a non-franchise instead.
 Franchisors regularly emphasize being there for their franchisees and providing crucial support in times of need.